 The source map follows the Swar Siddhanta convention used in panchang practice.
 Manu Smriti 2.30-33 names the early naming rite as a family samskara, while regional customs decide the exact day and muhurat.
 Naksham keeps both parts clear: the sound comes from the pada, and the final name should still be easy to say with love.

 Start with the nakshatra below when you already know it.
-If you are unsure, use the birth nakshatra by date of birth tool first, then return to the matching name page.
+If you are unsure, you can find the birth nakshatra from the birth date, time, and place, then come back to the matching name page.